-Investors must submit investment permit applications and related documents to the Department of Investment Review (Address: 8th Floor, No. 7, Section 1, Roosevelt Road, Taipei City, Tel: 02-3343-5700).
-If the company being set up is located in a technology industrial park, science park, free trade zone or the Taoyuan International Airport Free Trade Zone, the investor should apply directly to the administrative office in charge of that zone or park.
+Investors must submit investment permit applications and related documents to the Investment Review Committee (Address: 8th Floor, No. 7, Section 1, Roosevelt Road, Taipei City, Tel: 02-3343-5700).
+If investing in a technology industrial park, science park, free trade zone or the Taoyuan International Airport Free Trade Zone, then applications may be submitted directly with the park or free trade zone administrative office.